 Nextiva keeps all of your call recordings for six months with your cloud phone system.

-An important thing to note, if you plan to take advantage of the benefits of call recording for your business, there are a few things to keep in mind to ensure you adhere to the law and properly notifying your customers.
+An important thing to note, if you plan to take advantage of the benefits of virtual phone systems for your business, there are a few things to keep in mind to ensure you adhere to the law and properly notifying your customers.
 Many states require that you notify a customer when a call is being recorded, with a friendly reminder such as, “To ensure Amazing Service, this call may be recorded,” so make sure to check the call recording laws in your area.
 It’s always better to be safe than sorry!

 If you’d like to learn more about recording calls for your office phone system, give us a call at (800) 799-0600 and we’d be happy to discuss the benefits to your business in more detail.